radicle-foundation/radworks-governance/manual.md

 Submitting a proposal on-chain is the final step in the governance process.
 An RGP can be submitted to on-chain governance by anyone who has an amount of $RAD greater than or equal to **1% of the total $RAD supply** delegated to their address (i.e. ≥ 1M $RAD).
 If a proposal author does not meet this requirement, they should reach out to the Governance Committee as soon as possible.

 For Submission, proposal authors are required to:
-- Post an updated version of their proposal on the forum that incorporates feedback from the _Discussion_ and _Formal Review_ phases.
+- Post an updated version of their proposal on the forum that incorporates feedback from the _Request for Comments_ and _Formal Review_ phases.
-- Inlcude links to both the *Discsussion* and the *Formal Review* versions of the proposal in the final Submission post.
+- Inlcude links to both the *Request of Comments* and the *Formal Review* versions of the proposal in the final Submission post.
 Please use [this template]([url](https://github.com/radicle-foundation/radworks-governance/blob/main/templates/06-Submission-forum-post-header)) as a guide.
 - Include any executable on-chain code in the Submission post.
 Please add or update the corresponding proposal code in the [proposal code folder](https://github.com/radicle-foundation/radworks-governance/tree/main/proposals) using [this template]([url](https://github.com/radicle-foundation/radworks-governance/blob/main/templates/07-proposal-code-template.md)) if not done so already.
 This version of the proposal should also be posted under the [Active Proposals](https://community.radworks.org/c/governance/proposals/18) category on the forum.

 If a proposal does not pass _Submission_, it can be resubmitted in the next governance cycle.
 The new draft should take into account feedback from the community.
 Please include a note at the top of the resubmitted proposal explaining why it is being resubmitted and explitely list any changes that were made.